margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

-## Framing This Moment ##
+## framing this moment ##
-I'm framing this moment…
+i'm framing this moment…
-because it was a moment well-spent, as I felt contentment… and a higher sense of fulfillment.
-I'll hang the frame on the wall… so that I'll be able to recall, and see a remnant… of this glorious moment.
+because it was a moment well-spent, as I felt contentment… and a higher sense of fulfillment. i'll hang the frame on the wall… so that I'll be able to recall, and see a remnant… of this glorious moment.

 <br>

-## Love's Ripples ##
+## love's ripples ##
-Humans' love for each other expands like ripples on the water's surface.
+humans' love for each other expands like ripples on the water's surface.
-<br> One person smiles, or wave stheir hand, or helps another through an active of service;
+<br> one person smiles, or wave stheir hand, or helps another through an active of service;
 <br> and the one impacted by the act of service passes it forward, leading the next affected to pass it also forward...
 <br> ...until all of humanity joins together in creating a more beautiful world,
 <br> consisting of concentric cirlces of love forever dilating....